-The best type of plumbing pipe is PEX Pipe or Copper Pipe due to their wide usage, durability, and use of non-toxic materials.
+The best type of plumbing pipe is PEX Pipe or Copper Pipe due to its wide usage, durability, and use of non-toxic materials.

 Ever wondered which type of plumbing pipe is best?
 At Al Coronado, we get asked this question a lot.
 Since pipes used for plumbing can come in everything from metal to plastic, it’s no wonder why it can be a confusing question – especially for people looking to do their own repairs.

 We’ve gone ahead and covered the different types of plumbing pipe below, noting which application each would be best for.
 This should help you to understand which plumbing pipe is best for your needs.

 One of the newest and biggest innovations in plumbing pipe is PEX (cross-linked polyethylene) piping.
 Created in the 1980s but not used until the late 1990s in-home applications, it is considered by many as the best plumbing pipe option.

 PEX Piping can be snaked through a house and bent through high-beams or placed around corners in ways no other types of plumbing pipe can be.
 It requires no adhesive and can withstand freezing conditions better than most other plumbing pipe types (except copper).

-In most applications it is spliced into existing pipe (including copper), which makes it a viable choice for retrofitting old homes.
+In most applications, it is spliced into the existing pipe (including copper), which makes it a viable choice for retrofitting old homes.
 Furthermore, there is no risk or known issues with using it for the transportation of drinking water, as seen with standard PVC piping.

 PEX Piping Uses